tlk00/BitMagic/samples/strsvsample10/readme.md

 The sample is written as two stages.

 Stage 1 is preparation.
-The program constructs a large string sparse vector, remaps and optimizes it, serializes it with bookmarks enabled, and saves the serialized BLOB to `strsvsample10_data.bm`.
+The program constructs a large string sparse vector, remaps and optimizes it, serializes it with bookmarks enabled directly into a file stream, and saves the serialized BLOB to `strsvsample10_data.bm`.

 Stage 2 is retrieval.
 The program opens the saved file read-only, maps it with `mmap()`, constructs a deserialization index from the mapped BLOB, and performs